About NormantonHome / About Normanton

 Two meandering watercourses, the Polser Brook and Willow Brook, traverse the village and many public footpaths and rights of way make for enjoyable walks around the area.

 The area was designated as one of Rushcliffe Borough Council’s conservation areas, in 1990, and the boundary of this conservation area was extended in 2009.
 More details are available on the council’s website: Normanton-on-the-Wolds Conservation Area.

 Two memorial stones are located at each end of the village.
 One stone celebrates the millennium (see photo, right) and is sited near the junction of Cotgrave Road and Clipston Lane, at the north of the village.
 The second stone celebrates the Queen's Golden Jubilee in 2002 and is located at the south of the village, near the junction of Old Melton Road and the A606 (Melton Road).

 Normanton-on-the-Wolds has an active parish council, and enjoys joint use of the Burnside Memorial Hall in Plumtree.
-It is also home to The Plough Inn, a popular pub and restaurant.
 The area is served by the number 19 bus.

 The map below shows the location of Normanton-on-the-Wolds village; the blue outline represents the administrative boundary of Normanton-on-the-Wolds Parish Council.